Probing Spectrum-Like Organization of States of Mind in Transformer Representation Spaces: Results

-We next examine whether the discrete cognitive tiers assigned to sentences are recoverable from transformer embedding representations.
+We next examine whether the discrete state-of-mind tiers assigned to sentences are recoverable from transformer representations.
 Unlike the continuous energy scores in Section~\ref{sec:results_energy}, tier labels represent coarser categorical stages along the same underlying spectrum.

-Across all embedding models, tier labels are substantially decodable, with classification performance well above chance.
-As summarized in Table~\ref{tab:tier_classification}, weighted F1-scores range from approximately $0.70$ to $0.77$ across models, indicating that the embedding space preserves meaningful separation among the seven tiers.
+Across all representations, tier labels are substantially decodable, with classification performance well above chance.
+As summarized in Table~\ref{tab:tier_classification}, weighted F1-scores range from approximately $0.57$ to $0.71$ for linear probes and from approximately $0.63$ to $0.73$ for shallow nonlinear probes, indicating that the representation space preserves meaningful separation among the seven tiers.

-Consistent with the regression results, performance varies systematically across models.
-BAAI/bge-large-en-v1.5 achieves the strongest tier decodability, followed by \texttt{all-mpnet-base-v2} and \texttt{all-MiniLM-L6-v2}.
-This ordering mirrors the trend observed for continuous energy prediction, suggesting that both continuous and categorical annotations align with shared representational structure.
+Consistent with the regression results, performance varies across representations.
+Among the sentence-embedding models, BGE achieves the strongest linear tier classification, while MPNet and Qwen3-Embedding perform similarly.
+Qwen3-Embedding achieves the strongest shallow nonlinear tier F1, suggesting that its tier-related structure may benefit from modest nonlinear decision boundaries.
+Qwen2.5 L24 shows strong score regression but weaker linear tier classification, suggesting that its residual-stream representation may encode the continuous spectrum more clearly than the discrete tier boundaries.

 To better understand the nature of classification errors, we inspect confusion matrices for a representative train--test split.
 Figure~\ref{fig:confusion_m1} shows the confusion matrix for tier classification using BAAI/bge-large-en-v1.5 embeddings.
-Misclassifications are concentrated between adjacent tiers (e.g., Activation $\leftrightarrow$ Growth, Growth $\leftrightarrow$ Clarity), while confusions between distant tiers (e.g., Striving $\leftrightarrow$ Clarity) are rare.
-Similar patterns are observed for other embedding models (Appendix~A).
+Misclassifications are concentrated between adjacent or nearby tiers, such as Growth $\leftrightarrow$ Activation and Striving $\leftrightarrow$ Collapse, while confusions between distant tiers, such as Striving $\leftrightarrow$ Clarity, are rare.
+Similar patterns are observed for other representations (Appendix~\ref{app:confusion_mat_all}).

-Taken together, these results indicate that cognitive tiers are not only decodable, but are organized in an ordered fashion within the embedding space.
-The concentration of errors between neighboring tiers suggests that embeddings encode a graded structure consistent with the proposed hierarchy, rather than treating tiers as arbitrary categorical labels.
+Taken together, these results indicate that state-of-mind tiers are not only decodable, but are organized in an ordered fashion within the representation space.
+The concentration of errors between neighboring tiers suggests that representations encode a graded structure consistent with the proposed tiers.